8xFF/rfcs/text/0005-media-webrtc-sdk.md

 - version: is the version of the client SDK.
 - event:

   - publish: `full` will publish both peer info and track info. `track` will only publish track info.
   - subscribe: `full` will subscribe to both remote peer info and track info. `track` will only subscribe to remote track info. `manual` will not subscribe to any source, the client must do it manually.
 This feature is useful for clients who want to use manual mode to subscribe to remote tracks.
 For example, in a proximity based audio application like [Gather](https://www.gather.town/), the client will set it to `manual` and only subscribe to peers that are near to it.

 - bitrate:

   - ingress is the bitrate mode for the ingress stream.
 In `save` mode, the media server will limit the bitrate based on the network and consumers.
 In `max` mode, the media server will only limit the bitrate based on the network and media server configuration.

 - features: a JSON object containing some features that the client wants to use.
 For example: mix-minus, spatial room, etc.
 - tracks:

   - receivers: a list of receivers that the client wants to create.
 Each receiver is described with:

     - kind: the kind of receiver, audio or video.
     - id: the ID of the receiver.
     - state: the state of the receiver.
 It's used to restore the receiver state when the client reconnects to the server.
 It contains:
-            - remote: the remote source that the client wants to pin to.
+      - source: the remote source that the client wants to pin to.
 If it's none, the receiver will be created but not pinned to any source.
       - limit: the limit of the receiver.
 If it's none, the receiver will be created with the default limit.

   - senders: a list of senders that the client wants to create.
 Each sender is described with:
     - kind: the kind of sender, audio or video.
     - id: the ID of the sender.
     - uuid: the UUID of the sender.
 It's used to identify the sender on the client side.
     - label: the label of the sender.
 It's used to identify the sender on the client side.
     - state: the state of the sender.
 It's used to restore the sender state when the client reconnects to the server.
 It contains:
       - screen: a flag to indicate whether the sender is screen sharing.
       - pause: a flag to indicate whether the sender is paused.

 - sdp: the OfferSDP that the client created.